What to Do if Your Child Has Bleeding Gums After Brushing?

 At Kool Smiles, our general dentists are skilled in working with children.
 We can help identify the cause of your child’s bleeding gums after they brush their teeth.

 We want to make sure that every child that comes into our clinic learns proper dental habits.
-We have an Oral Health FAQ available on our website for parents to reinforce these positive lifestyle changes at home.
+We have an Oral Health FAQ available for parents to reinforce these positive lifestyle changes at home.

 Parents can even use activities available on our blog to help their kids enjoy taking care of their teeth and gums.

-If you're concerned for your child's dental health, give us a call at (855) 854-3621 or find a Kool Smiles location near you.
+If you’re concerned for your child’s dental health and want to know why he or she has bleeding gums after brushing, give us a call or find a Kool Smiles location near you.